sharimoskow/lebedev_em/README.md

 # lebedev_em

+Status BETA: This is a research code in active development.
+Use with appropriate caution.

 A Python implementation of the Lebedev staggered-grid finite-difference scheme for 3-D electromagnetic logging simulation in anisotropic media, as described in: